AkashPatel1/MachineLearningStocks/README.md

 Historical fundamental data is actually very difficult to find (for free, at least).
 Although sites like [Quandl](https://www.quandl.com/) do have datasets available, you often have to pay a pretty steep fee.

 It turns out that there is a way to parse this data, for free, from [Yahoo Finance](https://finance.yahoo.com/).
 I will not go into details, because [Sentdex has done it for us](https://pythonprogramming.net/data-acquisition-machine-learning/).
 On his page you will be able to find a file called `intraQuarter.zip`, which you should download, unzip, and place in your working directory.
 Relevant to this project is the subfolder called `_KeyStats`, which contains html files that hold stock fundamentals for all stocks in the S&P500 between 2003 and 2013, sorted by stock.
-However, at this stage, the data is unusable â€“ we will have to parse it into a nice csv file before we can do any ML.
+However, at this stage, the data is unusable – we will have to parse it into a nice csv file before we can do any ML.

 ### Historical price data